hwc0919/pg-json-serdes/README.md

 # pg-json-serdes

-Serialize between postgresql encodings and json.
+Convert between postgresql encodings and json.
 Support postgresql primitive types and user-defined composite types.

 ## Features

 - Support postgresql composite types
 - Support postgresql binary encoding and text encoding.
 - Write pg function parameters from json, result can be used directly in `PQexecParams`